Component and service calls

 }

-1 Accept the ComponentClient as a constructor argument, keep it in a field.
+1 Accept the ComponentClient as a constructor argument and keep it in a field.

-3 Invoking the method returns a CompletionStage<T> where T is what the component eventually returns.
+3 Invoking the method returns the T that the component eventually returns.

 4 Adapt the response rather than returning it as is.
-In this case discarding the response value, and respond OK without a response body.
+In this case, you discard the response value and respond OK without a response body.

 The component client can call command handlers on Event Sourced Entities, Key Value Entities, Workflows, Timed Actions, and query methods on Views.